 Figure 3: Sectoral and aggregate hours.
+Hours in consumption is the sum of labor hours in non-durables and services, hours in investment is the sum of labor hours in durables and construction.
 Each underlying series is detrended via the Hamilton regression filter with the four most recent observations 8 quarters in the past (p = 4, h = 8).